Bug (play): Australia

+Broadway

+On August 20, 2025, it was announced that Bug would make its Broadway premiere at the Samuel J. Friedman Theatre, with opening night set for January 8, 2026.
+Directed by David Cromer, it will star Carrie Coon, Letts' wife, as Agnes and Namir Smallwood as Peter.
+The production previously played at the Steppenwolf Theatre Company in 2020 and 2021.

 Film adaptation

 A film version of the play was released in 2006 from Lionsgate.
 It was directed by William Friedkin, and starred Ashley Judd, Harry Connick, Jr and Michael Shannon.
 Friedkin contacted Tracy Letts after having seen the play, and they cooperated on a screen adaptation.
 Friedkin described the film as "the most intense piece of work I've ever done".
 Michael Shannon had played the part on stage.
 Lionsgate wanted to cast an actor with more name recognition, but Friedkin was determined to have Shannon perform in the film, saying he brought a unique quality to the part.